DBui4/ComputerScienceII/assignments/1223-Spring2023/assignment01.md

 * **For those in the main section(s)**: your programs must be written in Java, should accept command line arguments as specified, and execute successfully on the webgrader.
-All your classes should be in the *default package* and your source files should have the following names: `Corn.java, Cheer.java, WeatherData.java`
+All your classes should be in the `unl.soc` package and your source files should have the following names: `Corn.java, Cheer.java, WeatherData.java`

 * **For those in the honors section**: your programs must be written